jkemperman/signal-knowledge-session/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.

+## Custom notes

+- This project does _not_ include zone.js, demonstrating effective reactivity and change detection without zone.js
+- All components use the `ChangeDetectionStrategy.OnPush`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.